SUNET/edusign-app/ERRORS.md

     Your should add your name to your account at your organization.
 Please contact your IT-support for assistance.

-1.5.
-Message shown to users who try to use the app and are not whitelisted:

-    Unauthorized

 1.6.
 This is shown in the notifications area when the backend receives a document that is neither a PDF or XML.
 This should be prevented by the frontend and thus should not happen.

     There was an error signing docs: unsupported MIME type.

-1.7.
-Message displayed in the notifications area when a user tries to sign an invitation, and there is another invited user signing the same document at the same time.

-    Document is being signed by another user, please try again in a few minutes.

-1.8.
-These should never be seen, and correspond to impossible data while processing an invitation (e.g., the user sees an invitation in their UI but when they try to sign it, there is no invitation in the backend).
-If shown, they would appear in the notifications area.

-    There doesn't seem to be an invitation for you to sign \"%(docname)s\".

-    The email %(email)s invited to sign \"%(docname)s\" does not coincide with yours.

 1.9.
 This is shown in the notifications area when a user tries to sign a document and the signservice integration API return an error.

     Problem preparing document for signing.
 Please try again, or contact the site administrator.

-1.10.
-When a user tries to sign a document with a required LoA and they don't provide it.
-This should not happen, the UI should not allow the user to start signing if they don't provide the reduired LoA.

-    Could not provide the requested security level.

 1.11.
 This is shown in the notifications area when a user tries to create an invitation to sign and there is some error adding it to the invitations